Skip to the main content.

-This is where the supplier preferencing model comes into play.
-Let’s go through what it is and how it can be leveraged by procurement professionals.
+This is where the supplier preferencing model comes in.
+Let's explore what it is and how procurement professionals can use it to their advantage.

 What is the supplier preferencing model?

-The supplier preferencing model (also known as the supplier perception matrix) is a simple, four-quadrant representation of how suppliers view your buying organization.
+The supplier preferencing model is a four-quadrant chart that shows how suppliers view your buying organization.
+Some people call it the supplier perception matrix.

 How the supplier preferencing model is used

-- Adjust your negotiation approach for better outcomes
+2. Adjust your negotiation approach for better results

 How the supplier preferencing model works